medcelerate/workday-logger-fau/README.md

 # workday-logger-fau

+# A recent change may make this not work for you, if this is the case, please submit an issue here and I will post a fix.

 To use this create a .env file in the directory with the following variables.
 ```
 WD_USER='your FAU NETID'